-We kick off by meeting the waste pickers of Nairobi.
-Waste disposal is a big problem in Kenya, where offical recycling systems are rare.
-We find out more and meet one man working on one of the largest dumpsites.
+First up we head to Kenya, where waste disposal is a big problem and official recycling systems are rare.
+We meet one man working on one of the largest dumpsites.

-Finally, we visit the fight against industrial pollution in Tunisia and see how new eco-projects aim to improve the environmental situation.
+And finally we explore the fight against industrial pollution in Tunisia.
+A host of new eco-projects including a solar power station and tree plantations aim to improve the environmental situation in the country.